smaurice101/readthedocs/docs/source/tmlapi.rst

 Unzip and save it to a local folder.

-Step 3: Send some data to the TML Server
+Step 3: Send some data to the TML Server Line by Line
 -----------------------------------------

 Copy and Paste this code in Python and Run it.